donottalk/drafts-documentation/gettingstarted/migration.md

 Migration is typically quite fast, but may take a short time to complete if you have a large history of drafts.
 It is recommended you allow migration to complete before exiting Drafts.
 Immediately after migration, Drafts will begin syncing data to iCloud.
 This may take some time as well on a large import, so be patient waiting for new drafts to appear on other devices.

+### Migrating Only Some Drafts

+If you do not wish to migrate your entire Drafts history to Drafts 5, but want to move over only some content, you have a couple of options.

-**Note:** If you wish to more selectively move drafts to Drafts 5, the Drafts 4 export feature in `Settings > Export Drafts` can create an export file for only the inbox, for example.
+First, you can use the  Drafts 4 export feature in `Settings > Export Drafts` can create an export file for only the inbox, for example.
 If you use this feature, and export as `JSON` format, and select `Open in... > Copy to Drafts 5`, you can import just the selected drafts.

+Second, you can individually move select drafts using an action.
+In Drafts 4, install the [Send to Drafts 5](http://drafts4-actions.agiletortoise.com/a/2Nv) action, and use it to send only the selected draft to Drafts 5.

 ### Migrating Actions